-Nutritionists have long trumpeted the Greeks' use of unsaturated fats like olive oil and unprocessed sugars like honey, as well as pulses and vegetables, with good reason -- the Mediterranean country lies at the top of longevity lists.
+Nutritionists have long trumpeted the Greeks' use of unsaturated fats such as olive oil and unprocessed sugars such as honey, as well as pulses and vegetables, with good reason -- the Mediterranean country lies at the top of longevity lists thanks to its food.

-From moussaka to souvlaki, here are 24 of the dishes everyone in Greece knows and loves:
+From moussaka to souvlaki, here are 24 of the best dishes everyone in Greece knows and loves:

 Taramasalata is made from cured fish roe.